About

 About Me

-A family trip to the battlefield on a blazing hot and humid July day when I was eleven sparked my interest in Gettysburg (and the Civil War); that spark was ignited into a full blown blaze after I saw the 1993 movie Gettysburg.
-I have a BA in history and philosophy from Baldwin-Wallace College and a JD from the Cleveland-Marshall College of Law where I was managing editor for the Cleveland State Law Review.
-I currently work as an attorney at Jeffries Law, PLLC, a multi-state consumer/lemon law firm headquartered in Ohio.
 In addition to photographing Civil War battlefields as a volunteer for the American Battlefield Trust, I have written a historical fiction novel about the invention of the heart-lung machine in the mid-1950s under my pen name, and I also enjoy nature and wildlife photography, particularly birds and especially green herons.
-To see my nature photography (or more of my Gettysburg/Civil War work), follow me on Instagram (@the_greenheron) or check out my SmugMug account.
+(You might say I’m a bit obsessed with green herons.)
+To see my nature photography (or more of my Gettysburg/Civil War work), please check out my SmugMug account, “Birds and Battlefields.”

 My favorite spot on the battlefield.
 Gettysburg never fails to impress or inspire.